PROJECT MANAGEMENT METHODOLOGIES

 - Not suitable for small projects

 A scrum is an approach to agile methodology rather than being a fully feature methodology in itself.
 It uses the approach of a short “sprint” in managing a project.
-These sprints often refer to the short daily meetings, which help garner all the essential information and track the projects’ progress.
+These sprints often refer to the short daily meetings, which help garner all the essential information and track progress.

 Under this approach, there is no appointed project manager; rather, the whole project team of around 10 members is kept at the forefront.
 However, the team involved in this approach must be highly skilled and self-managing.